 Naomi Timperley, co-founder of Tech North Advocates, showcases how easy it is to file your VAT return with HMRC.
 Supporting start-ups across the UK is Naomi’s business as an expert mentor and consultant.
 Watch her submit her return under challenging circumstances in the Quick Tax Taxi.

-Want to make sure you’re compliant with the new HMRC Making Tax Digital (MTD) regulations?
-If you’re currently using a manual or Excel-based system, there’s a lot for you to think about.
-The simple solution is to get set up in QuickBooks.
+Are you already compliant with the new HMRC Making Tax Digital (MTD) regulations?
+If you’re one of the many small businesses still using a manual system, and not yet MTD ready, there’s a lot for you to think about.
+And time is running out.

 "QuickBooks makes it easy for you to meet HMRC’s requirements for MTD."Click to tweet